 Common Use Cases

 Custom nodes can be shared with teammates and collaborators.
-By default, only the creator can edit a custom node, but you can grant editing permissions to others.
+By default, only the creator (Owner) can edit a custom node, but you can grant access to others with different roles.Sharing Your Custom Node

 Important Considerations